RodZill4/material-maker/material_maker/doc/node_pattern_unevenbricks.rst

 Parameters
 ++++++++++

-The **Bricks** node accepts the following parameters:
+The **Uneven Bricks** node accepts the following parameters:

-* the *Pattern* parameter defines the bricks pattern that will be generated.
+* the *Iterations* parameter defines number of brick split iterations.

-* the *Repeat* parameter defines the number of patterns on the horizontal and vertical axes of the texture.
+* the *Min size* parameter defines the minimum size of a brick.

-* the *Rows* parameter defines the number of brick rows in a single pattern of the texture.
+* the *Randomness* parameter defines the randomness introduced when generating the pattern.

 * the *Columns* parameter defines the number of brick rows in a single pattern of the texture.